How it works

 A balanced lifestyle matters

 Dog training cannot make up for an unhealthy lifestyle.
 A dog that leads a balanced lifestyle will often be better behaved than a neglected dog.
 So for training to work your dog must belong to a family and be a member of the human pack.
 To be considered part of the pack the dog should be able to eat in the den (your home), sleep and spend time in the den.
 If you have problems preventing you from keeping your dog inside then you might consider our potty training or energy management courses prior to embarking on an obedience course.
 An abused dog is not a good candidate for training.

 How to prepare for your first session

 - Find tasty and healthy treats.
-Otherwise your trainer can also help you on your first session.
+Otherwise, your trainer can also help you during your first session.

 - Make sure the dog is receptive.
 Neither too excited nor too tired.

 - Do not feed the dog for a few hours before training to help make the treats even more interesting.